confident-ai/deepeval/docs/docs/measuring_llm_performance/overall_score.md

 - Answer relevancy
 - Toxicness

-It then takes the minimum of those scores to alert.
+It then takes the mean of these scores.

 ## Assert Alert Score